 4 Different Therapeutic Techniques Used With Psychedelic Therapy

 This article will outline four different therapeutic techniques used with psychedelic therapy.
-These are:
+These are the following.

 - Cognitive-behavioral therapy (CBT)

 - Somatic therapy

 Let’s examine these methods — and how they relate to psychedelic therapy — in more detail.

 CBT is a therapeutic technique that explores the relationship between their thoughts, feelings, and behaviors.
 According to this model, all three are closely interlinked.
 CBT is useful for the treatment of depression, anxiety, and substance use disorders.

 In the case of anxiety, you might have a catastrophic thought.
 For example, this could be imagining the worst possible outcome of a situation.
 Catastrophic thoughts can trigger the psychological and physical symptoms of anxiety, and this can lead to anxious behavior (e.g. the avoidance of a particular situation).